Definition:

 su prabha

-Now you are in as Prabha.
+- Now you are logged in as

-Now you are back as Abha.
+exitor press Ctrl + D. - Now you are back as